Open application period for ETH MAS LA 2015-16!

 M6 Final Synthesis

-- The program is geared towards university graduates in the areas of architecture and landscape architecture.
+- The program is geared towards university graduates in the areas of architecture and landscape architecture, designers and engineers in related fields.

 - Applicants should be familiar with various visualization and modeling techniques.